 Faith and Experience

 When does the believer receive the Holy Spirit?
-Is it at the moment of adoption into the body of Christ through faith?
-Or is it some time later?
+Is it at the moment of adoption into the body of Christ through faith or is it sometime later?
 Often after accepting the gift of salvation, one may not feel the flooding nature of spiritual baptism.
-But for some, they may feel the Spirit immediately.
-Dr. Martyn Lloyd-Jones comments on this phenomenon by opening with Romans 8:16 in this message of assurance and unity.
+Others may feel the Spirit immediately.
+In this sermon on Romans 8:16 titled “Faith and Experience,” Dr. Martyn Lloyd-Jones comments on this phenomenon in this message of assurance and unity.
 The sermon also surveys other examples in the New Testament where the Spirit is received.
-He provides context into the Sealing of the Spirit, as well as context into the translation of the Word.
+He provides context into the sealing of the Spirit, as well as context into the translation of the word.
 He answers the question: Who baptizes with the Spirit?
-And Dr. Lloyd-Jones elaborates on what rights a believer has, both before and after, receiving the Spirit.
+Dr. Lloyd-Jones elaborates on what rights a believer has, both before and after receiving the Spirit.
 He delves into the wide scope of Puritan writers, as well as other Christian perspectives, concerning this theological argument in order to further expand this topic and solidify its interpretation.
 Listen as the power of the Spirit is unraveled and opened to the believer in its ability to unify the church body of Christ across its many differences to do His good work in the world.

 About Dr. Martyn Lloyd-Jones